omegaml/minibatch/README.rst

 * more examples, following typical streaming examples like word count, filtering
 * more emitter strategies, e.g. for sliding windows
+* performance testing, benchmarking
-* asynchronous, parallel and distributed processing of windows
+* distributed processing of windows via distributed framework such as celery, ray, dask
 * extend emitters by typical stream operations e.g. to support operations like count, filter, map, groupby, merge, join
 * add other storage backends (e.g. Redis, or some Python-native in-memory db that provides network access and an easy to use ORM layer, like mongoengine does for MongoDB)